Arturo Benedetti Michelangeli (1920-1995)

 'In interview, two interpreters flanked him-one, his traveling companion and lawyer, Carlo Palmisano, the other an American press agent.'

-The Jornal do Brasil 22 March & 1 April 1966 (the irony of April Fools' Day - Dia das Mentiras, or Dia dos Bobos in Portuguese) announces that ABM will give two recitals in August in Rio de Janeiro (as well as a visit from Teatro dei Piccoli, the Italian puppet theatre...
+The Jornal do Brasil 22 March & 1 April 1966 (the irony of April Fools' Day - Dia das Mentiras, or Dia dos Bobos in Portuguese) announces that ABM will give two recitals in August in Rio de Janeiro (there will also be a visit from Teatro dei Piccoli, a famous Italian puppet theatre...
+But did ABM travel to South America?

 February 24, 1967: Carnegie Hall, New York City, New York (Audience Recording | AAC256)